weidmueller/u-os-sdk-quickstart/README.md

 The "example_flatbuffers" shows how to access the station configuration of a UC20-WL2000 and the attached UR20 modules.

-The workplace folder also provides files that configure the build environment in a Docker container.
+The workplace folder also provides files that configure a build environment in a Docker container.
 VSC operates Docker for you to create this container and connect to it to use it as a build server.

 ## How to prepare the build environment: